jorgegv/rage1/doc/DATAGEN.md

   it will be preferred as the background color.
   * For best results, you can use the ZX-Spectrum palette definition for GIMP and use it for coloring your PNG file with the tiles.
+  * `HMIRROR`, `VMIRROR`: if these arguments exist and are set to 1, a horizontal or vertical mirror will be applied to the pixels and mask.
+  This is very useful for defining multiple sprites from one graphic asset, going in all direction or the other.

 ### SPRITE data